tariq-hasan/system-design/basic_system_design/distributed_logging.md

 - For secure data log encrypted data.
 - Avoid logging personally identifiable information (PII), such as names, addresses, emails, and so on.
 - Avoid logging sensitive information like credit card numbers, passwords, and so on.
 - Avoid excessive information.
-Logging all information is unnecessary.
-It only takes up more space and affects performance.
-Logging, being an I/O-heavy operation, has its performance penalties.
+Logging all information is unnecessary and only takes up more space and affects performance (logging is an I/O-heavy operation).
 - The logging mechanism should be secure and not vulnerable because logs contain the application’s flow, and an insecure logging mechanism is vulnerable to hackers.

 ### Vulnerability in logging infrastructure